 Event not causing harm, but with the potential to cause harm.
-This is sometimes referred to as, a non-Injury accident.
+This can also include a non-Injury accident.

-It is vital that we recognise a 'Near Miss' incident and report it so that it can be investigated, and measures taken to prevent it happening again.
+It is vital that we recognise a 'Near Miss' incident or situation and report it so that it can be investigated, and measures taken to prevent it happening.
 If nothing is done, next time it is likely to result in injuries or worse.